-Welcome to Royal Holloway!
-The College - Royal Holloway, University of London, to give its full name - is one of the UK's leading research-intensive universities, with six academic schools spanning the arts and humanities, social sciences and natural sciences.
+Welcome to Royal Holloway.
+Royal Holloway, University of London (hereafter 'the University') is one of the UK's leading research-intensive universities, with six academic schools spanning the arts and humanities, social sciences and sciences.

 Whether you are joining us for the first time or returning for your second or third year, welcome (back) to the History Department at Royal Holloway, and to a new academic year.
 You are a member of a dynamic community of scholars and a department with an international reputation for its research and teaching and its commitment to public engagement.